-Searching for a job can be a frustrating and lonely process.
-But as you look for your next opportunity, even if your friends can’t give you insider information on an organization you admire, consider the following ways that they can give you a boost:
+Searching for a job can be a frustrating and lonely process, so it helps to have friends offer you support.
+Even if they can’t give you insider information on an organization you admire, consider the following ways that your friends can give you and your search a boost:

-They can help you figure out what you’re good at so you can expand your opportunities
+They can help you figure out what you’re good at so you can find the right job

 Send an email asking for insights into your strengths.
 Send it to one friend or peer this week.
 And try it again with someone new next week!
 And again!